oicr-gsi/bam-qc-metrics/metrics.md

 BamQC metrics are computed using a number of methods, including third-party software tools, and output in JSON format.
 The output also contains metadata, such as the instrument and lane names; and input parameters, such as the target file.
 This document summarizes how metrics are computed, and details some special cases of interest.

+Some metrics have been renamed in the move from the old Perl to new Python implementation.

 ## Summary of fields

 | Name                            | Former name             | Source                  |